lstejskal/reign_of_grelok/README.md

 This is a small adventure game written in Ruby.
 It is a Ruby rewrite of [Fallout 3 Easter Egg](http://fallout.wikia.com/wiki/Reign_of_Grelok).
 You play as Grognak, a mighty barbarian, and your goal is to put an end to the terrible reign of Grelok, an evil wizard.

-It is best to run the game in ruby: `ruby grelok.exe` But if you are under Windows and don't have Ruby, you can use the all-in-one executable: `reign_of_grelok.exe`
+It is best to run the game in ruby: `ruby grelok.exe` But if you are under Windows and don't have Ruby, you can use the all-in-one executable: `grelok.exe`

 ### Commands